deobald/markdown-resume/resume.md

 - Graduated with Honours in the Co-operative Education Program
 - Participated in five work terms across government, private, and cooperative sectors
-- Held Top Secret Canadian government security clearance
+- Held Top Secret security clearance with Canadian government

 <br/>